lingxz/blog/_posts/2017-04-19-git-for-noobs.md

 git remote add <remote name> <remote url>
 ```

-On Github, the remote url can be found at the clone and download button, and should look something like `https://github.com/user/repo.git` (https) or `git@github.com:user/repo.git` (ssh).
+On GitHub, the remote url can be found at the clone and download button, and should look something like `https://GitHub.com/user/repo.git` (https) or `git@GitHub.com:user/repo.git` (ssh).

 The remote name can be anything you like.
 In many tutorials, you'll see it named as `origin`.
 But it can absolutely be anything you like to call it.